-- Participate in required board training. - Handle general inquiries from the public regarding hearing protocol, scheduling and status of appeals. - For appeals held by virtual hearing, send the meeting invite to the parties of appeal and court reporter, when required. - Provide information and updates to panel members on the hearing schedule and status of appeals. - Attend hearings and prepare hearing notes for use by board members. - Prepare record of decision template(s) for use by panel writers. - Proofreading and preparation of final record of decision from board member's draft. - Maintain hearing files, identifying exhibits and confidential materials. - Prepare the record for transmission to the SMBAAC. - Prepare and keep meeting minutes.
+- Participate in required board training. - Handle general inquiries from the public regarding hearing protocol, scheduling and status of appeals. - For appeals held by virtual hearing, send the meeting invite to the parties of appeal and Court Reporter, when required. - Provide information and updates to Panel members on the hearing schedule and status of appeals. - Attend hearings and prepare hearing notes for use by Board members. - Prepare Record of Decision template(s) for use by Panel writers. - Proofreading and preparation of final record of decision from board member's draft. - Ensure Panel members have indicated their approval to apply their signatures to the decision document. - Maintain hearing files, identifying exhibits and confidential materials. - Prepare the record for transmission to the SMBAAC. - Prepare and keep meeting minutes.